 Yemen pounded by war for five years

-SANAA — Saudi Arabia, whose oil installations have again been targeted by drone attacks, launched military operations in Yemen in 2015 to help the government there push back against Houthi rebels.

-On Saturday the world's biggest oil exporter said the pre-dawn strike, claimed by the Yemeni rebels, had sparked fires at two Saudi Aramco oil facilities.
+A Yemeni man chants slogans as he holds up a Kalashnikov assault rifle during a tribal meeting in the Houthi rebel-held capital Sanaa on Saturday, as tribesmen donate rations and funds to fighters loyal to the Houthis (AFP photo)

-Impoverished Yemen has been mired in a devastating conflict since the Iran-aligned fighters seized the capital Sanaa five years ago.
+SANAA — Impoverished Yemen has been mired in a devastating conflict since Iran-backed fighters overran the capital Sanaa five years ago prompting Saudi Arabia and its allies to launch a military intervention the following year.

 Here is a broad overview: